 No matter what temperature I set on the oven, it would heat the inside of the mozzarella bites at the same time as the dough outside.
 So before the dough was cooked through and browned, the mozzarella sticks inside were melted and wanted to come out!

-The bites cooked in the air fryer got golden brown at the same time the cheese melted inside.
+The mozzarella bites cooked in the air fryer got golden brown at the same time the cheese melted inside.

 This is due to the fact that the air fryer is a small, intense convection oven.
 The hot air is circulated around the food, ultimately browning and crisping it quickly.